concord-consortium/wise4-vagrant/README.md

     $ vagrant destroy

-This command deletes all the data from the virtual machine but does not delete the wise4-trunk base box initially downloaded.
+This command deletes all the data from the virtual machine.
+If you have updated to the wise4 codebase you will lose these changes but they can be easily restored by running this script on the wise4-trunk vm: /home/vagrant//src/update-wise4.sh.

+Running vagrant destroy does not delete the wise4-trunk base box initially downloaded.

-Then to use it again after halting or destroying just run:
+To use the wise4-trunk vm again after halting or destroying just run:

-    vagrant up
+    $ vagrant up

 To update to the latest version of wise4 ssh into the vagrant box and run the ./src/update-wise4.sh script which updates the wise4 portal and vlewrapper projects from subversion, builds them with maven and ant and deploys them to tomcat: